boinor/boinor/README.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-If you are planning to use poliastro with commercial purposes consider [sponsoring the project](#Backers-and-sponsors).
+If you are planning to use boinor with commercial purposes consider [sponsoring the project](#Backers-and-sponsors).